 Zucchini Varieties

-There are quite a few different varieties of zucchini available.
+There are quite a few varieties of zucchini available.
 There is the classic green zucchini, a yellow variety, light green and even ribbed fruits.
 They also have zucchini that grow in small ball shapes.

 The yellow zucchini varieties tend to grow thicker skins in comparison to the green varieties, so they are best picked smaller.
 We recommend the Yellowfin Organic variety to grow.
+For the classic green, one of the most common varieties is Black Beauty, and another popular variety is Romanesco.

-Sun and Soil Requirements
+Sun and Soil Requirements for Zucchini

 Zucchini plants prefer full sun (6+ hours), and want fertile soil.
 Ensure you water your zucchini plant regularly and fertilize it if your soil was not topped up with organic matter in the spring.